 4. Diversify into ugly cars

 Porsche sells more Cayenne models than Boxsters and Caymans put together.
 The Panamera outsells the 911.
 It was the Boxster that saved Porsche back in the 1990s, but it’s its two front-engined, four-door models that have now made it the most profitable car company in the world – which allows Porsche to make stuff like the Cayman R and GT2 RS.
 Look at the two all-new Porsche models on the way next.
 An entry-level sports car, or mid-engined supercar?
 Nope.
-The Macan mini-SUV and Pajun sports saloon are up next.
-Like it or not, Porsche is Doing It Right.
+The Macan mini-SUV and Pajun sports saloon are up next

 5. Have a back-up secret weapon